 One thing that was missing in Beaver Builder until very recently, was global templates.
 In Headway these are known as mirrored blocks and wrappers.
-Thankfully, this global row and module templates has recently been added to Beaver Builder.
+Thankfully, row and module templates were recently been added to Beaver Builder.
 Bravo!

 Beaver Builder = Less.
 Headway = More.

 Even though this is specifically a Beaver Builder review, and not a Headway Themes review, I can’t help measuring Beaver Builder up against Headway.
 Especially since the sad “loss and demise” of Headway.

 Compared to Headway, there’s much less to tinker with in the Beaver Builder plugin (and theme, for that matter).

 Looking at the responsive design options in both Beaver Builder and Headway, the difference is obvious.
 Beaver Builder offers less options, Headway?
 A lot more.
 For most users, Beaver Builder has the best approach.
 To many, too many options are nothing but a potential headache.
 Figuring out breakpoints and their behavior, in Headway, is no easy task.
 Trust me: I’ve done an epic Headway online course, and the responsive options were challenging to make accessible and easy-to-understand.

 Just like Alex Mangini from Kolakube wrote in this intelligent blog post (that I agree 100% with): theme makers should make the hard choices rather than put these choices upon the end user, who might not be very technical, or like me; does have technical skill, but prefers to NOT do technical stuff.
 I care about reaching your business and personal goals by creating killer content, expressing yourself fully, contributing to the world.
 A website, to me, is nothing more than a means to an end.
 A powerful one, but still useless without purpose-driven content.